OfficeDev/teams-toolkit/packages/sdk/README.md

 The credential classes represents different identity under certain scenarios.

 `TeamsUserCredential` represents Teams current user's identity.
 Using this credential will request user consent at the first time.
 It is automatically used when developer choose "User" identity in browser scenario.
-`M365TenantCredential` represents Microsoft 365 tenant identity.
+`AppCredential` represents Microsoft 365 tenant identity.
 It is usually used when user is not involved like time-triggered automation job.
 It is automatically used when developer choose "App" identity in NodeJS scenario.
 `OnBehalfOfUserCredential` uses on-behalf-of flow.
 It needs an access token and you can get a new token for different scope.
 It's designed to be used in Azure Function or Bot scenarios.
 It is automatically used when developer choose "User" identity in NodeJS scenario.

 ### Bot